brettstark73/brettstark/content/posts/building-a-pc/index.md

   - "technology"
 cover:
   image: "images/pexels-photo-450035.jpeg"
+description: "Memories and experiences from Building a PC"
+tags: [technology, diy, photography]
 ---

 So, it's been ages since doing a PC build.
 Perhaps back in the early 2000s, in fact, I think it was 2001 or so I last did this.
 I actually need a pretty large overhaul of computers in the house.
 I have: